Explore Snowy Getaways & Scenic Destinations

 If you're contemplating day trips from Tokyo, let me share a little secret: Nikko is the top choice among day trips from Tokyo!
 The moment you step off at Nikko station, there's this palpable sense of being transported back to the vibrant Edo period.
 You're in for a history treat between the stunning old buildings and the tales they tell.
 It's not all about the bygone eras; nature plays its part, too.
 Especially when off-season snow blankets the town, making those ancient structures look even more enchanting.

-For anyone looking at day trips from Tokyo, I'd highly recommend grabbing a guided tour in Nikko.
+For anyone looking at day trips from Tokyo, I'd highly recommend going on an experience (which is so much better than a guided tour) in Nikko.
 The tidbits and tales you'll hear?
 Absolutely priceless!
 Nikko's got you covered for a spellbinding mix of nature and history.

 Navigating Shinjuku to Utsunomiya station